 Cumberland Plain Woodland is also listed as a CEEC under the Commonwealth EPBC Act.
 Grey Box - Forest Red Gum grassy woodland occurs in the subject site as near intact moderate/good condition vegetation and as regrowth low condition vegetation.
-The subject site has not been sampled with plots and so all mapped stands of this community are assumed to meet the condition thresholds for inclusion as the EPBC Act-listed CEEC.
+Only a small proportion of thesubject site has been sampled with plots and so all mapped stands of this community are assumed to meet the condition thresholds for inclusion as the EPBC Act-listed CEEC.